How To Create a Succession Planning Process For Your Business (2024)

 6. Communication and Transparency

 Communication is paramount in ensuring the success of succession planning.
-Clearly communicate the purpose, goals, and processes of succession planning to all employees.
+Clearly communicate the purpose, goals, and succession planning processes to all employees.
 Transparency builds trust and understanding, fostering a positive organisational culture around leadership development.

 7. Create a Leadership Culture